SumoLogic/sumologic-documentation/docs/reuse/help-documentation-styles.md

 ### Code Font
-Search syntax, queries, parameters, and filenames are displayed in Regular Code Font.
+Search syntax, queries, parameters, and filenames are displayed in `Regular Code Font`.

 **Required and optional arguments:**